gilatoes/arduino-optiga-trust-x/README.md

 The Boot Camp is designed based on the assumption that its trainee had little or no prior knowledge on information security.

-It is recommended that using a Windows OS computer (Windows 10 64-bit preferred) with at least 5GB of free disk space for all the software tools and documentation.
-You must have administration rights for software installation and execution.

 ### Exerciser Information
+A hardware platform with Infineon XMC2Go MCU and Trust X magnetic connector (hereafter called Exerciser) together with Arduino environment will be used as the embedded platform.
+It will be provided during Boot Camp.

-For make-it-yourself board, please refer to schematic and PCB information [Mission Arduino - XMC2Go with Shield2Go]<br/>
+If you would like to DIY your own board, please refer to schematic and PCB information [Mission Arduino - XMC2Go with Shield2Go]<br/>
 (https://easyeda.com/gilatoes/mission-1-xmc2go)

-### kinesthetic Tasks
+### Kinesthetic Tasks
-Follow the detail setup here:
+Detail task description here:
 https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/Missions/MissionTasks.md

 ## Examples and sample codes